If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Region / SRAM Check

 First, the game tries to detect the amount of SRAM on the cartridge.
-If the amount is greater than 8kb, indicating a copier or other illegitimate cartridge, the game will display the below warning.
+If the amount is not exactly 8KB, indicating a copier or other illegitimate cartridge, the game will display the below warning.

 Kirby Bowl Kirby's Dream Course